Menu

 Unfortunately, there’s no national park camping area in either section of Lamington National Park anymore.

-At Binna Burra, the situation is similar and you can book a site at Binna Burra Rainforest Campsite.
-Prices are similar to O’Reilly’s Campground, starting around $30 p/n.
-There are also some powered sites and towing a caravan here is more much feasible as the road is nowhere near as narrow and with only the last 2km being somewhat windy.
+There are also some powered sites and towing a caravan here is more much feasible as the road is nowhere near as narrow and with only the last two kilometres being somewhat windy.

 CANUNGRA